AyodejiOmole/promptomania/README.md

 - TypeScript
 - [Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - create-next-app; for project setup
-- bycrypt
-- next-auth
-- mongoose
 - React JS
+- Firebase Realtime Database
+- Firebase Authentication
-- MongoDB
+- Firebase Storage
 - [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid prototyping.
 [Learn how to use it here](https://www.youtube.com/watch?v=pfaSUYaSgRo)
 - [Git](https://git-scm.com/) - To store updates to the codebase in commits.
 Here are a few basic tips to keep in mind
 - [GitHub](https://github.com/) - For collaboration.
 [Here's a crash course](https://www.youtube.com/watch?v=8Dd7KRpKeaE) that covers the basics